• Skip to primary navigation

 Pros: This Seiko Presage’s 40.5mm case isn’t overbearing, so even a small wrist can handle it.

-Cons: A small seconds or power reserve indicator would be a nice added detail to this Seiko watch.
+Cons: A small second or power reserve indicator would be a nice addition to this Seiko watch.

 Best Starter Watches Under $200